marcosvidolin/doco/README.md

 ## Conversions:

+Once you map your entity its time to play with Doco.

-Converting an object and putting it in a index
+##### Converting an object and putting it in a index

 ```java
 // just convert a Foo to a Document